NBISweden/teaching_literature_club/docs/events/20250527/README.md

 This paper taught me:

 - How it looks like when authors struggle to get their paper published
+- A paper to read, that may show that negative critical incidents are a major factor in student dropout (Lin, 2011)

 ### Course history

 - The course still exists at
   [the course website](https://www.upo.es/formacionpermanente/diploma-especializacion/analisis-bioinformatico/)
-- Costs nowadays: 855 euros per year, for a two-year course, however, there are also these costs (from
+- Costs nowadays: 855 euros per year.
+However, there are also these costs (from
   [the course website, section 'Pagos'](https://www.upo.es/formacionpermanente/diploma-especializacion/analisis-bioinformatico/)):
     - Reservation fee: 128.25 euros